kevinsunny1996/E2E-Data-Science-Pipelines/README.md

                     - `remove_extracted_api_parquet_files`: Uses `GCSHook` to list the objects present in GCS and iterates over each item and delete them using GCSHook `delete` method.
                     - `update_page_number`: Updates the page number airflow variable by 1 so that next run takes into account the next page number results.

+            - #### Transform Section:
+                - These steps are done to make the loaded data ready for use in downstream systems for analytics and machine learning purposes.
+                - The section removes those games that have no Metacritic score and release date as well and the platforms which do not have a release date for the said game.
+                - Additionally, it facilitates creation of dimensional data modelling which are the following:
+                    - `fct_games`: Fact table storing factual details regarding a game and related foreign keys to dimension tables.
+                    - `bridge_games_genre`: Bridge table to map the Game ID's to the genres it belongs to.
+                    - `bridge_games_platforms`: Bridge table to map the Game ID's to the platforms it released.
+                    - `bridge_games_publishers`: Bridge table to map the Game ID's to the publishers the game got published under.
+                    - `dim_genres`: Dimension table for Genres and stats related to a particular Genre.
+                    - `dim_platforms`: Dimension table for Platforms and stats related to a particular Platform.
+                    - `dim_publishers`: Dimension table for Publishers and stats related to a particular Publisher.
+                    - `dim_ratings`: Dimension table for Ratings and stats related to a particular Rating Category.
+                    - `dim_time`: Dimension table for Release Date and stats related to a particular release date for games.
+                - Additionally , the dimension tables are created as views.
+Bridge and Fact tables are incrementally updated.
+                - Generic tests include checking for not-null and unique column.

 - Dockerfile: This file contains a versioned Astro Runtime Docker image that provides a differentiated Airflow experience.
 If you want to execute other commands or overrides at runtime, specify them here.
 - include: This folder contains any additional files that you want to include as part of your project.
 It is empty by default.